 Apr 25 10

-You must bring as many portable power banks as you think you will need as there is no electricity supply anywhere.
+You must bring as many portable chargers / power banks as you think you will need as there is no electricity supply anywhere once we leave camp.
 The nomads cannot loan you their powerbanks (so please don’t ask them to) as they need to keep their phones charged at all times.

 We have an emergency procedure and please remember that these nomadic people know the desert and will keep you safe at all times.
-We use satellite equipment to pinpoint your exact location and our driver is a trained ambulance driver.
+We use satellite equipment to pinpoint your exact location and our driver is a trained first responder.
 We carry basic first aid kits with us and also stipulate that you should too and further equipment will be available at the local hospital.

-PLEASE NOTE THAT IT IS IMPERATIVE THAT YOU HAVE FULL MEDICAL MEDICAL AND EVACUATION INSURANCE COVER.
+PLEASE NOTE THAT IT IS IMPERATIVE THAT YOU HAVE FULL MEDICAL AND EVACUATION INSURANCE COVER.

 Yes, our camp chef will provide 3 meals a day and snacks and tea as required as well as water at all times.